anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 - `/start` - Start the bot and view the welcome message.
 - `/login` - Login to your SRM account.
 - `/attendance` - Check your attendance percentages.
+- `/attendancepdf` - Generate and download attendance report in PDF format.
 - `/marks` - View your academic marks and test scores.
 - `/timetable` - Get your complete weekly timetable.
+- `/timetablepdf` - Generate and download timetable in PDF format.
 - `/todaysclass` - View today's scheduled classes.
 - `/tomorrowclass` - View tomorrow's scheduled classes.
 - `/dayafterclass` - View classes scheduled for day after tomorrow.
 - `/user` - View your profile information.
 - `/courses` - List all enrolled courses.
-- `/calendar` - Check the academic calendar.
+- `/calendar` - Check the academic calendar with day orders and events.
 - `/addtask` - Create a new task with reminder.
 - `/tasks` - View your tasks.
 - `/complete` - Mark a task as complete.